-- Institutional cure is to provide poor the direct access to resources, not through a process of rationing and various channels
+- The institutional cure is to provide poor direct access to resources, not through a process of rationing and various channels

-- Scheduled tribes are the “adivasis” (original inhabitants) which have been recognised by the constitution of India.
-Article 342 provides the power to President and Governor to make the lists of ST.
+- Scheduled tribes are the “Adivasis” (original inhabitants) which have been recognised by the constitution of India.
+Article 342 provides the power to the President and Governor to make the lists of ST.

 - The idea of calling them scheduled is to provide them constitutional legitimacy.

-11. With a brief background of quality of urban life in India, introduce the objectives and strategy of the ‘Smart City Programme.”
+With a brief background of the quality of urban life in India, introduce the objectives and strategy of the ‘Smart City Programme.”

 - Urban poverty, slums, poor sanitation, transport, healthcare, pollution etc. Poor quality of urban living.

-- Smart City is with core infrastructure, sustainable environment, digital and smart solutions as far as the problem resolution id concerned.
+- Smart City is with core infrastructure, sustainable environment, digital and smart solutions as far as the problem resolution is concerned.

-12. What is the basis of regionalism?
-Is it that unequal distribution of benefits of development on regional basis eventually promotes regionalism?
+What is the basis of regionalism?
+Is it that unequal distribution of benefits of development on a regional basis eventually promotes regionalism?
 Substantiate your answer.